- What kind of bike?

 bicycles are carried as accompanied baggage on international flights.

-On many airlines this service is free, but some charge a hefty fee so it
+On some airlines this service is free, but some charge a hefty fee so it

 is good to check the baggage